aroepe/atlas-gitlab/_episodes/03-pushing.md

 fields are:
  - The "project name": in principal this can be anything, but to make things less confusing we'd recommend using the same name you used locally.
-In this example this is `dan-example`.
+In this example this is `amber-example`.
  - The "visibility level", there are three levels allowed:
     - Private: only you and people you "share" the project with are allowed to see it.